 Visiting our nature reserves

-Our nature reserves are open and can be wonderful places to take your daily exercise and unwind, enjoy the sights and sounds of spring wildlife, get fresh air, headspace and exercise, and be away from crowds.
+Our nature reserves are open and can be wonderful places to exercise and unwind, enjoy the sights and sounds of summer wildlife, get fresh air, headspace and exercise, and be away from crowds.

-When taking your daily exercise please ensure that you follow the latest guidance regarding social distancing for your own safety and the safety of others.
+When visiting our reserves exercise please ensure that you follow the latest guidance regarding social distancing for your own safety and the safety of others.

 Please bear with us if you do need to be in touch during this period as we are running core services only and most staff members are unable to respond to queries directly.
 If you do have an urgent enquiry please email firstname.lastname@example.org.
 We look forward to being up and running and working with our members, supporters and partners as quickly as possible to continue restoring nature across our region and inspiring people of all ages to enjoy and protect the wonderful wildlife around us.
-In the meantime, why not subscribe to our newsletter to stay in touch with our team and to get nature news during lockdown - and beyond.
+In the meantime, why not subscribe to our newsletter to stay in touch with our team and to get nature news straight to your inbox.

 Thank you for all your support and we look forward to seeing you at our events and volunteering sessions later on.